yangfangs/physpetools/README.rst

 build
 ^^^^^^^^^^^^^^^^^^^^

-Users can build tree by own 16s rna data or highly conserved proteins.
+Users can build tree by own SSU rRNA data or highly conserved proteins.

 Use **build** in command line to reconstruct phylogenetic tree: